abeghelpme/frontend/CONTRIBUTING.md

 - If you make significant changes, update the project's README or documentation files.

 ### 7. Review Process
+To update or create documentation, you need to have Markdown knowledge.
+Visit [here](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) to read about GitHub Markdown and [here](https://www.markdowntutorial.com/) to practice.

 - Your PR will be reviewed by maintainers and contributors.
 - Be responsive to feedback and make necessary changes.